drshahizan/BDM/materials/2understand_bd.md

    - **Unstructured Data:** Unstructured data comprises text, images, videos, audio, and other types of data that lack a predefined structure.
    - **Importance:** Managing and analyzing such diverse data is challenging.
 Big Data systems must be capable of handling and extracting valuable insights from structured and unstructured data sources.

-In addition to these primary three Vs, two more Vs are sometimes added to the Big Data characteristics:

 ### 4. **Veracity:**
    - **Definition:** "Veracity" deals with the trustworthiness of the data.
 Big Data often contains noise, errors, and inconsistencies due to the diversity and volume of sources.
    - **Data Quality:** Veracity is concerned with ensuring data quality and accuracy.
 High veracity data is trustworthy and reliable for analysis and decision-making.